globus/globus-sdk-javascript/UPGRADING.md

 ## Migrating from `v5` to `v6`

-**For most users, this upgrade will not require any changes to your application code.** The `v6` release of `@globus/sdk` was considered a breaking change based on the following:
+**For many users, this upgrade will not require any changes to your application code.** The `v6` release of `@globus/sdk` was considered a breaking change based on the following:

 - **Deprecation of support for Node.js 18.** This version of Node.js has reached its end-of-life.
 The `@globus/sdk` has been updated to support Node.js 20 and later.
+- **"Timer" service renamed to "Timer*s*".** The `@globus/sdk/services/timer` service has been renamed to `@globus/sdk/services/timers` to better reflect the rest of the Globus ecosystem.
+- **Typescript**
   - **Removal of the `@globus/types` package.** The `@globus/types` package has been removed from the SDK, and all types are now included in the main `@globus/sdk` package.
 This change was made to simplify the installation process and reduce confusion about which package to use for type definitions as the source of truth.
-See the section below for more details on this change.
-- **"Timer" service renamed to "Timer*s*".** The `@globus/sdk/services/timer` service has been renamed to `@globus/sdk/services/timers` to better reflect the rest of th Globus ecosystem.
+  - **More complete, and accurate, service types.** With service types colocated in the SDK, we've been able to utilize types generated directly from the OpenAPI specifications published by the various services.
 ### Removal of `@globus/types`

 1. Remove the `@globus/types` package from your project dependencies.